tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/language-support.md

 ---
 # Language analyzers in Azure Search

 A *language analyzer* is a specific component of a [full-text search engine](https://docs.microsoft.com/azure/search/search-lucene-query-architecture) that performs lexical analysis using the linguistic rules of the target language.
 Every searchable field has an `analyzer` property.
-If your index contains translated strings, such as separate fields for English and Chinese text, you could specify language analyzers on each field to access the rich linguistic capabilites of those analyzers.
+If your index contains translated strings, such as separate fields for English and Chinese text, you could specify language analyzers on each field to access the rich linguistic capabilities of those analyzers.

 Azure Search supports 35 analyzers backed by Lucene, and 50 analyzers backed by proprietary Microsoft natural language processing technology used in Office and Bing.